epwalsh/batched-fn/README.md

 </p>
 <br/>

-`batched-fn` provides a macro that can be used to easily a wrap a function that runs on batches of inputs in such a way that it can be called with a single input, yet where that single input is run as part of a batch of other inputs behind the scenes.
+`batched-fn` provides a macro that can be used to easily wrap a function that runs on batches of inputs in such a way that it can be called with a single input, yet where that single input is run as part of a batch of other inputs behind the scenes.

 This is useful when you have a high throughput application where processing inputs in a batch is more efficient that processing inputs one-by-one.
-The trade-off  is a small delay that is incurred while waiting for a batch to be filled, though this can be tuned with the `delay` and `max_batch_size` parameters.
+The trade-off  is a small delay incurred while waiting for a batch to be filled, though this can be tuned with the `delay` and `max_batch_size` parameters.